 In 2015, we were selected by the City of Los Angeles to expand and redevelop the master plan of the Michelle and Barack Obama Sports Center (formerly the Rancho Cienega Sports Complex), the legendary sports facility in Baldwin Hills that has played a role in the growth and development of some of the world’s most recognized athletes 1.

-While the Obama Sports Complex’s existing facilities had proven invaluable for decades, a growing local community and subsequent demand made it decidedly clear it would need to expand the 29-acre park if it wanted to continue to serve and support the thousands who use the facilities annually.
+While the Obama Sports Center’s existing facilities had proven invaluable for decades, a growing local community and subsequent demand made it decidedly clear it would need to expand the 29-acre park if it wanted to continue to serve and support the thousands who use the facilities annually.

 More, and More for Less Money

 When first approached to submit our plan for the new facility, we were asked to provide a program that would include stadium seating for the football field, a pool, and a basketball court.
 However, as we engaged in outreach discussions with the local community, we realized that the plea for facilities was far larger than what the competition proposal called for.
 We recognized that the most important thing we could bring to the design was “more”—and more for less money .

 The solution was to employ PEMBs 2 and combine them with bespoke elements to create a unique, but exceptionally cost-effective, 40,000-square-foot building that includes a 23,000-square-foot pool facility, a 16,000-square-foot basketball gymnasium, a partially enclosed, raised walking track, two overlook seating areas that serve the tennis center and stadium, and an enclosed garden for the existing community building.